Janine Liu SIGGRAPH Member Profile

 4. How did you first get involved with ACM SIGGRAPH?

-Starting sophomore year, I attended the events hosted by the SIGGRAPH chapter at Penn, such as workshops and alumni talks.
-These events offered valuable education outside of my classes, and through these in-person meetups I was able to connect with others in the SIGGRAPH community and bond over mutual interests.
+During undergrad, I attended events that were hosted by the SIGGRAPH chapter at Penn, including workshops and alumni talks.
+Through these meetups, I was able to connect with others in the SIGGRAPH community and bond over mutual interests.

 5. What is your favorite memory of a SIGGRAPH conference?